What Would You Do With a Telescope?

 Winners received training from local experts on how to use the telescopes and share them with the public.
 They receive:

 • Orion XT8 Telescope and eyepieces

 The application process is closed.
 We are currently selecting our Future Galileos 2022.
 Stay tuned for more info.

 Future Galileos 2021

-We want to congratulate the following people and groups who are completing their training and will be awarded their telescopes in the fall:
+We want to congratulate the following Future Galileos from 2021 who are sharing views through their new telescopes with the community:

 - Andrea Cristell - Ohio Virtual Academy